-During the second quarter of 2013, the Company achieved five Three - Year Accreditations with CARF including:
+In 2013, the Company achieved five Three - Year Accreditations with CARF including:

 - Seniors Wellness for the Home and Community Services Program; - Clinic Operations in Nova Scotia and Ontario for the Interdisciplinary Pain Rehabilitation and Occupational Rehabilitation Programs; - Medical Assessments for the Independent Evaluation Services Program.
 This is a first time achievement in Canada and Centric Health is one of only three organizations in the world to be accredited for this new CARF program; and - Home Care for the Home and Community Services Program.